 Please contact us at firstname.lastname@example.org if you wish to make a request.

 If you have any concerns about our use of your personal information, you can make a complaint to us at email@example.com.

 You can also complain to the Information Commissioner's Office (ICO) if you are unhappy with how we have used your data.

 Information Commissioner’s Office

 Helpline number: 0303 123 1113

 Email marketing campaigns published by this website or its owners may contain opt-in tracking facilities within the actual email, consent will be necessary.
 Subscriber activity is tracked and stored in a database for future analysis and evaluation.
-Such tracked activity may include; the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity [this is by no far a comprehensive list].
+Such tracked activity may include, but is not limited to: the opening of emails, forwarding of emails, the clicking of links within the email content, and times, dates, and frequency of activity.
 This information is used to refine future email campaigns and supply the user with more relevant content based around their activity.

 Adverts and Sponsored Links

 This website may contain sponsored links and adverts.
 These will typically be served through our advertising partners, of whom may have detailed privacy policies relating directly to the adverts they serve.

 Communication, engagement, and actions taken through external social media platforms that this website and its owners participate on are custom to the Terms and Conditions, as well as the Privacy Policies held with each social media platform respectively.